boasvdp/boasvdp.github.io_backup/cv.markdown

 2019: Spring meeting of the Netherlands Society for Microbiology (KNVM), poster

-## Attended courses and workshops
+## Courses and workshops

+2021: Participant, Python for Data Science, DataCamp (in progress)

+2020: Organiser, ASM NGS pre-conference hackathon on software testing.
+See also our [GitHub repo](https://github.com/microbinfie-hackathon2020/CSIS).

-2019: Food Safety Bioinformatics Hackathon at the Quadram Institute
+2019: Participant, Food Safety Bioinformatics Hackathon at the Quadram Institute

-2017 - 2018: Amsterdam UMC Graduate School courses on Unix, Biostatistics, Infectious Diseases and Scientific Writing
+2017 - 2018: Participant, Amsterdam UMC Graduate School courses on Unix, Biostatistics, Infectious Diseases and Scientific Writing

-2018: McGill Summer Institute course on Genomic Epidemiology of Infectious Diseases
+2018: Participant, McGill Summer Institute course on Genomic Epidemiology of Infectious Diseases

 ## Committees and duties

-2020: Organising the ASM NGS pre-conference hackathon

 2020 - current: Early Career Microbiologist reviewer for Microbial Genomics journal